BadWinniePooh/VLC-BluRay-Installer/README.md

 This little tool copys the necessary files needed for BluRay Support into the right directories.
 I created this tool out of boredom.
 Currently it is just a Console Application.
-I will work on a real application soon.
+I will work on a non Console Application soon.